Eight great careers sites for digital and tech

 But where to start if you have an interest in the sector or are curious about whether a digital or tech job could be for you?

 There’s a number of different routes available, including the degree path which is rising in popularity as reflected in the latest figures released by UCAS.
-As an example of someone who has taken this route, hear Sarah’s story on graduating from Loughborough University with a first class honours degree.
+As an example of someone who has taken this route, hear Caitlin’s story about graduating from Northumbria University and going on to work as a SAP consultant at Capgemini.

 The degree apprenticeship option is also proving popular, where you work and learn at the same time and gain a degree.
 Hear about Ashley’s Degree Apprenticeship journey studying at the University of Exeter while working at IBM.